xing-yang/spec/spec.md

   // A plugin that returns this field MUST also set the
   // VOLUME_ACCESSIBILITY_CONSTRAINTS plugin capability.
   // COs MAY use this information along with the topology information
-  // returned in CreateVolumeResponse to ensure that a given volume is
+  // returned in CreateVolumeResponse CreateSnapshotResponse to ensure
-  // accessible from a given node when scheduling workloads.
+  // that a given volume or snapshot is accessible from a given node
+  // when scheduling workloads.
   // This field is OPTIONAL.
 If it is not specified, the CO MAY assume
   // the node is not subject to any topological constraint, and MAY
   // schedule workloads that reference any volume V, such that there are